copleykj/socialize-requestable/README.md

 # Requestable #

 This package allows the creation of models that can be requested.
-Users could be requestable so that other users could request friendships, or to follow them.
-An event might be requestable so that a user could request an invite.
+This package is used by the [socialize:friendships](https://atmospherejs.com/socialize/friendships) package to create user to user friendship requests.
+It could however also be useful for other models such as event listings or groups which users can request access to.

 ## Supporting the Project ##
 In the spirit of keeping this and all of the packages in the [Socialize](https://atmospherejs.com/socialize) set alive, I ask that if you find this package useful, please donate to it's development.